Compass Recruitment Solutions

 The following are the different sources we may collect personal data about you from:

 - Directly from you.
 This is information you provide while searching for a new opportunity and/or during the different recruitment stages.

 We use your personal data to match your skills, experience and education with a potential employer.
-We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client in search of personnel.
-If you are chosen by the client and go through to the next stage we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner.
+We will initially collect basic information on you such as contact details, job role and experience and pass this to the client in search of personnel.
+If you are progressed by the client then we may require more information from you.

 When determining the relevant retention periods, we will take into account factors including:

-Otherwise, we securely erase your information where we no longer require your information for the purposes collected.
+Otherwise, we securely erase your information where we no longer require it for the purposes collected.

-Your personal data is shared with clients who initiate a search for personnel or with clients we believe my have a requirement for someone with your experience and skillset.
+Your personal data is shared with clients who initiate a search for personnel or with clients we believe may have a requirement for someone with your experience and skillset.
 We share your data so clients can assess whether you are a good fit for their available positions.
 Your data may be shared with clients, or intermediaries acting on their behalf, as part of the recruitment process.
-The different kind of clients that we work with are independent, third-sector and privately-backed companies within the private Health & Social Care space.
+The different kinds of clients that we work with are independent, third-sector and privately-backed companies within the private Health, Social Care, and the Life Sciences Sectors.